-- Invite creativity through activities and workshops
+- Invites creativity through activities and workshops

 The programme for 2017 included:

 Mon 26 - Fri 30 June / Schools Programme & Tea-Time Tasters - Half-day packages for schools KS1 - KS3, including author talks, hands-on workshops in writing, play-making, illustration, 3D model making, craft and digital art.
-Four themes include: Funny Bone, Cliffhanger, Jeopardy, Myth & Magic
+Four themes included: Funny Bone, Cliffhanger, Jeopardy, Myth & Magic

-Now in it's 10th year, the book award brings together 400 children from Hull's primary schools to choose the winning author from the year's KS3 shortlist.
+Wed 28 June / James Reckitt Hull Children's Book Award - Celebrating it’s 10th year, the book award brought together over 400 children from Hull's primary schools to choose the winning author from the year's KS3 shortlist.